Eastern Beach Geelong: Everything You Need To Know

 In return, the purchaser was recognised by having a brass plaque bearing their name placed on the plank.
 These plaques are still visible today.

-Measuring 200 metres, a stroll around the legendary promenade is one of the top things to do around Geelong.
+Measuring 200 metres, a stroll around the legendary promenade is a must when visiting Geelong.

 Geelong Eastern Beach Swimming Enclosure

-An invigorating swim in the Eastern Beach swimming enclosure (or sea bath) is one of the most fun things to do in Geelong.
+An invigorating swim in the Eastern Beach swimming enclosure (or sea bath) is one of the most iconic things to do in Geelong.

-The swimming enclosure can hold thousands of swimmers and it has tonnes of fun water activities to enjoy.
+The enormous swimming enclosure can hold thousands of swimmers who enjoy a range of fun water activities.

 Here you’ll find a huge diving tower, as well as smaller diving boards and platforms, floating islands with play opportunities, slides, and swimming pontoons.

-At the bottom of the Spanish steps and sitting adjacent to the sea baths is a delightful children’s swimming pool.
-On a summer’s day, a dip here is one of the best things to do with kids in Geelong.
+At the bottom of the grand staircase and sitting adjacent to the sea baths is a delightful children’s swimming pool.
+On a summer’s day, a dip here is a great alternative to other beaches in the area.

 Surrounded by clear fencing the concrete pool ranges from 60 centimetres to 1.2 metres deep, with a sparkling fountain in the middle for some fun water play.